hgaaditya/rpi_homeserver/README.md

 # RPi Homeserver
 <img src="https://www.raspberrypi.org/wp-content/uploads/2011/10/Raspi-PGB001-300x267.png" width="100" height="89">

-What is this 	: An absolute beginners guide to get a Rpi up and running, hosting multiple servcies for an essential home server.
+What this is? 	: An absolute beginners guide to get a RPi up and running, hosting multiple services for an essential home server.
 Who is this for?: Anyone who is starting up with Docker, Anyone who is interested in home automation and a DIY server solution but doesn't want to spend a fortune.
 What this isn't	: The most advanced guide, The best guide available.

-*I will focus on things that needs to be modifed/personalised to get them working.
-As a lot of these solution are already avialable for Rpi and Docker seperately.
-But doing them together sometimes introduces wierd issues.
+*I will focus on things that needs to be modified/personalized to get them working.
+As a lot of these solutions are already available for RPi and Docker separately.
+But doing them together sometimes introduces weird issues.
 *Please do read the comments I have added in each of the `.yml` files in their corresponding sections.
-*This is probable onyl Part-1 of a multi part series, we will just be focusing on installation and getting these services running.
+*This is probably only Part-1 of a multi-part series, we will just be focusing on installation and getting these services running.
 The 2nd part would probably be setting up the frontend and general usage.
 And a 3rd would be advanced stuff which I don't have a clear plan for yet.

 ## Let's get started.

 Let's start with what OS you want to go ahead with.
-I have chosen Ubuntu 20.04 for my installtion just because of it's widespread community and ease of use.
-(But this turned out to be not the greatest chioce since Rpi OS is still the only OS which support some nifty functions like HWA,but more on that later).
+I have chosen Ubuntu 20.04 for my installation just because of its widespread community and ease of use.
+(But this turned out to be not the greatest choice since RPi OS is still the only OS which support some nifty functions like HWA, but more on that later).
 But Ubuntu should work for 99% of users.

   ### Installing OS
   <img src="https://www.shareicon.net/data/256x256/2015/07/27/75996_ubuntu_256x256.png" width="75" height="75">

 1. Download the latest image from https://ubuntu.com/download/raspberry-pi
 2. Download the Raspberry Pi Imager from https://www.raspberrypi.org/software/
-3. Use a good Class 10 or UHS Class 1 card for your OS as this would have a big impact on the overall snapiness of your system.
+3. Use a good Class 10 or UHS Class 1 card for your OS as this would have a big impact on the overall snappiness of your system.
-4. The installer is pretty straightforward and you just select the image and disk and jsut hit install .
+4. The installer is pretty straightforward, and you just select the image and disk and just hit install.

 ## Installing Docker on RPi.
 <img src="https://cdn.iconscout.com/icon/free/png-256/social-275-116309.png" width="75" height="75">

 > Before you begin.
  As of writing this, there is something wrong with arm64 branch the docker repo.
 Which doesn't let you install using the repo.
 So you have to manually download the packages and install them using the guide https://docs.docker.com/engine/install/ubuntu/#install-from-a-package.
-But it seems like a pretty trivial issue and should be fixed pretty soon.So do check it out before you start.
+But it seems like a pretty trivial issue and should be fixed pretty soon.
+So do check it out before you start.

 >  One more important thing is using root user for Docker.
 Because docker(And the servies we will be using) will eventually require you to have user with all the privileges of a root user, so if you don't want the hassle of service users then I'd suggest using root.

-1. Go to https://download.docker.com/linux/ubuntu/dists/focal/pool/stable/arm64/ and download the follwoing files: #Make sure you use the correct version based on your release like focal,bionic,xenial etc.
+1. Go to https://download.docker.com/linux/ubuntu/dists/focal/pool/stable/arm64/ and download the following files: #Make sure you use the correct version based on your release like focal, bionic ,xenial etc.
   - containerd.io_<lates_version>_arm64.deb
   - docker-ce-cli_<lates_version>_arm64.deb
   - docker-ce_<lates_version>_arm64.deb